 Lake Como also offers its share of family-friendly attractions, too.
 Beautiful villas and gardens are fun to explore, including Villa del Balbianello which James Bond fans will remember from the movie “Casino Royale.”

-In lakeside Varenna, cross the drawbridge to climb the turrets of the Castle of Vezio which offers stunning views of the lake from its towering vantage point above town, as well as daily falconry shows
+In lakeside Varenna, cross the drawbridge to climb the turrets of the Castle of Vezio which offers stunning views of the lake from its towering vantage point above town, as well as daily falconry shows.

 For water sports, try kayaking, wind surfing, fishing, or even swimming in the public, lake-side pool in Menaggio.
 There’s even a kiddie pool open in summer with organized events for kids.